trentlarson/endorser-ch/README.md

 - 95 1 fix IDCommunity links
+- 95 1 show signatures for proof of confirmations
 - 95 2 security: GitHub vulnerabilities
 - 95 0 security: add helmet
 - 95 1 the number in the green result might not always be a JWT ID so we should label the entity type (to help with debugging)